yarden077/healthfund-rag-chatbot/README.md

 # healthfund-rag-chatbot
-Microservice-based multilingual chatbot for Israeli health fund medical services (Maccabi, Meuhedet, Clalit) using Azure OpenAI, RAG, Pinecone, and Streamlit.
+Microservice-based multilingual chatbot for Israeli health fund medical services (Maccabi, Meuhedet, Clalit) using Azure OpenAI, Pinecone, and Streamlit.
 ---

-## 🚀 Project Overview
+## Project Overview

-This project is a stateless, microservice-based chatbot system for answering user questions about Israeli health fund ("קופת חולים") medical services.
+This project is a stateless, microservice-based chatbot system for answering user questions about Israeli health fund medical services.
 It supports **user identity verification**, advanced natural language Q&A, and retrieves answers from a knowledge base of real medical service documents (HTML files) using RAG (Retrieval-Augmented Generation).

 **Key Features:**